bhm/Unitra-Pi-tervox/README.md

 the `google-assistant-grpc` Python
 [package](https://pypi.python.org/pypi/google-assistant-grpc).

-This runs as a service on a Raspberry Pi Zero W.

-Raspi sits nicely with an old Unitra Intervox box.
+This runs as a service on a Raspberry Pi Zero W. Raspi sits nicely with an old Unitra Intervox box.

-It needs a fresh set of paint.
+Now it needs a fresh set of paint.
 Some logo redesign.

-And a push button to switch to Alexa.
+And a switch between Google Assistant and Alexa.

 Script implements the following features:

--   Triggering a conversation on pull up on the GPIO 014
+-   Triggering a conversation on pull up on a GPIO
 -   Audio recording of user queries (single or multiple consecutive queries)
 -   Playback of the Assistant response
 -   Conversation state management
--   Volume control

 Release log
 =======